Example Statement of Cash Flows

 - Tax payments

-Cash Flows from Investing Activities: This section reports the cash transaction for the acquisition and sale of permanent assets and investments.
+Cash Flows from Investing Activities: This section reports the cash transaction for the acquisition and sale of permanent assets and investments and is the change in cash as a result of investments and disinvestments, including transactions involving financial long term assets such as notes receivable.
 This section could include:

 - Purchase of property, plant, and equipment